benjamincharity/CSS-Guidelines/README.md

 All components you build should be left **totally free** of widths; they should always remain fluid and their widths should be governed by a parent/grid system.

-?????

-Heights should **never** be be applied to elements.
-Heights should only be applied to things which had dimensions _before_ they entered the site (i.e. images and sprites).
-Never ever set heights on `p`s, `ul`s, `div`s, anything.
-You can often achieve the desired effect with `line-height` which is far more flexible.

 Rather than use a grid system that requires extra markup or an abundance of classes, we create our grid using custom mixins applied to various containers.